MLBZ521/PkgBot/README.md

 6. Optionally, create a private/public certificate for use with Uvicorn (_not required when testing with ngrok_)
     * Generate a private key and a CSR:
-      * `openssl req -new -newkey rsa:2048 -nodes -keyout private.key -out pkgbot_csr.csr`
+      * `openssl req -new -newkey rsa:2048 -nodes -keyout private.key -out pkgbot.csr`
     * Obtain a publicly trusted cert using the CSR
     * Update your `pkgbot_config.yaml` with these values

 7. Configure your environments' settings:
+    * PkgBot:
-    * PkgBot:  Most settings should be specified in:  `/[path/to/PkgBot]/settings/pkgbot_config.yaml`
+      * Starting template can be found in:  `PkgBot/examples/settings/pkgbot_config.yaml`
+        * Copy file to:  `[/path/to/]PkgBot/settings/pkgbot_config.yaml`
       * Some other settings files can be found in:  `[...]/PkgBot/settings/`
     * Celery:  `[...]/PkgBot/settings/celery.py`
     * RabbitMQ:  (This is just a minimum example of the possible configurations; the RabbitMQ server must be running to execute these commands)